DZPeru/ccdv1/README.md

-# class
+# Classifier, Counter and Distributor of Trouts - v1

-Classifier, counter and distributor of trouts v1 - All rights reserved.
+All rights reserved.